-As of March 31, 2021, we had \$259.9 million in cash and cash equivalents.
+As of June 30, 2021, we had \$243.7 million in cash and cash equivalents.
 Based on our current operating plan, we believe that our existing cash and cash equivalents will allow us to fund our planned operations for at least one year from the date of the issuance of the financial statements included in this Form 10-Q.

 Additional funds may not be available when we need them, on terms that are acceptable to us, or at all.
-Our ability to raise additional capital may be adversely impacted by potential worsening global economic conditions and the recent disruptions to and volatility in the credit and financial markets in the United States and worldwide resulting from the ongoing COVID-19 pandemic.
+Our ability to raise additional capital may be adversely impacted if global economic conditions worsen or if the COVID-19 pandemic, including the spread of any variant thereof, causes disruptions and volatility to credit and financial markets.
 If adequate funds are not available to us on a timely basis, we may be required to: